kalihman/readers-ingest-extension/README.md

-# Reader's Ingest Plugin
+# Reader's Ingest Extension
-Chrome plugin for reading and analyzing online articles for good
+Chrome extension for reading and analyzing online articles for good